Pei2tech/svelte4django/README.md

 Introduction
 ===========
-A simple template for Django + Svelte + Vite + Tailwindcss.
+A simple template for Django + Svelte5 + Vite + Tailwindcss.
 It supports HMR for debug mode.

 **Note:**
     1. If you are new to use restful api in the Django, you should try the [Django Ninja](https://django-ninja.rest-framework.com).
     2. To use Svelte 5 and Django together, the recommended installation method is via the command line, as described below.
-    3. If you want to use router, [svelte-micro](https://github.com/ayndqy/svelte-micro) (Svelte 3, 4) could be a good options.
-Alternatively, you can also refer [Is there a router?](https://svelte.dev/docs/faq#is-there-a-router) or search from [github](https://github.com/search) for other choices.
+    3. If you want to use router, you can also refer [Is there a router?](https://svelte.dev/docs/faq#is-there-a-router) or search from [github](https://github.com/search) for other choices.
-    4. If using git clone for installation, the client-side router [svelte-micro](https://github.com/ayndqy/svelte-micro) and some sample code have been added to the template.
+    4. If using git clone for installation, the client-side router [svelte5-route](https://github.com/jpcutshall/svelte5-router) and some sample code have been added to the template.

 Installation
 ========
 You can install it by git clone (router included) or command line(step by step).

-## Install it by git clone (Svelte 4)
+## Install it by git clone (Svelte 5)

 **Clone this repository and go into the directory**